 - With the larger rectangle shoe piece, roll this into a cylinder and hot glue it in place.

-- When the glue has set, slide this over the dowel and hot glue it in place on top of the sole, forming the cylinder into the shoe shape of the craft stick.
+- When the glue has set, slide this over the dowel and hot glue it in place on top of the sole, forming the cylinder into the shoe shape of the foam core.

 - Wrap the toe piece around the end of the craft stick with the slits allowing the toe piece to fit nicely around the cylinder of the boot.
 Hot glue this in place.